halkeye/blog.gavinmogan.com/content/posts/2023-01-01-2022-in-review/index.md

   even if it wasn't).
 * Got re-orged in january (again), new structure wasn't really healthy and good for me, managed to find a new team and projects I liked in august.
-* Got re-strucutred again in november, I'm actually excited about the new upcoming team and management. 🤞🤞
+* Got re-structured again in november, I'm actually excited about the new upcoming team and management. 🤞🤞